-Both the Architecture and Architectural Design majors have competitive application processes and prerequisites.
+Both the Architecture and Architectural Design majors have capacity-constrained application processes and prerequisites.
 Both require 71 credits of general education (Area of Knowledge) coursework, which can be taken at a community college, plus five prerequisite Architecture (ARCH) courses.
 The general education and prerequisite requirements for both undergraduate programs can be found as a curriculum pdf on our Department website:

 We are recommending that students with questions about how their general education coursework taken at a Washington State Community College will transfer to the UW, use the Transfer Equivalency Guide as a tool.

 The five ARCH prerequisite requirements include a year-long architectural history series as well as design drawing and representation courses.
 The architectural history prerequisites provide students with the verbal vocabulary and visual references to engage in meaningful discussions on architecture and design.
 The drawing and representation courses help students build the necessary skills to effectively communicate their 3-dimensional spatial ideas in a visual medium.

 Both majors have five requirements but do share the following four requirements:

 - Arch 350-Arch. of Ancient World-UW autumn qtr only